taikoxyz/taiko-mono/packages/protocol/DESIGN.md

 What a ZKP can and cannot prove is critical to a zkRollup's protocol design.
 Different assumptions allow for different designs.
 As a matter of fact, our current protocol design is fundamentally different from the one we had in Q2 2022, simply because we adopted a new set of ZKP assumptions that will be outlined in this section.

-### Computation of ZKPs

-In the following sections, when we mention ZKP we are always referring to the aggregated proof for verification on L1.

-To compute a ZKP for a L2 block at height $i$, the following data will be used as inputs:

-1. This block's hash $h_i$;
-1. A prover-selected address $a$ only which can transact the `proveBlock` transaction for this block using _this_ to-be generated ZKP, though anyone else can verify the ZKP's validity;# DESIGN

-## Assumptions of zkEVM Proofs

-What a ZKP can and cannot prove is critical to a zkRollup's protocol design.
-Different assumptions allow for different designs.
-As a matter of fact, our current protocol design is fundamentally different from the one we had in Q2 2022, simply because we adopted a new set of ZKP assumptions that will be outlined in this section.

 ### ZKP Computation

 In the following sections, when we mention ZKP we are always referring to the aggregated proof for verification on L1.